Pieter Laurens Mol

 De 3 Pyramiden van Breda, Ignatius Ziekenhuis, 1972.

-145 x 190 x 20 mm.
 This sculptural bookwork includes the artist’s hand-drawn illustrations, typed text and photographic work alongside a sand element inside.
 Edition of 15, signed and numbered 15/15.
-Recto features a sticker with a hand-drawn colour pencil illustration of Egyptian pyramids by Laurens-Mol.
-The title of the work is typed onto the recto cover.
-The inside includes 1 paper page with a hand-drawn picture of a sphinx in colour pencil.
-Below the text reads: ‘Sfinx van Koning Chephren + 60 M land.
+Recto features a sticker with a coloured pencil illustration of Egyptian pyramids by Laurens-Mol.
+The title of the work is typed on cover.
+The inside includes 1 page with an illustration of a sphinx.
+The text below reads: ‘Sfinx van Koning Chephren + 60 M land.
 Op de achter gront de pyramiden van Cheops, Chephren en myce rinus, oude `rijk, Dyn.
 IV, + 2700-2560 Voor Christus’.
-After the paper page lies a wooden box glued to the back cover.
-The box is overlaid with a white passe-partout which frames behind glass a colour photographic print of the Ignatius Ziekenhuis building in Breda (the artist’s hometown), which has 3 pyramid shaped roofs.
-In between the passe-partout and the photograph is a 10mm deep layer of sand that moves freely around the framed image.
+A wooden box is glued to the back cover and is overlaid with a white passe-partout which frames behind glass a colour photographic print of the Ignatius Ziekenhuis building in Breda (the artist’s hometown), with 3 pyramid shaped roofs.
+Between the passe-partout and the photograph is a 10mm deep layer of sand that moves freely around the framed image.
 A rare early bookwork.